kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 TODO: Terminology is up for debate.
 We’ve sometimes called this “user trees”, but since there are other use cases, we should choose a more neutral name.
 For now, it’s virtual client emulation.

+# Applications

+Virtual clients generally allow multiple emulator clients to share membership in an MLS group, where the virtual client is represented as a single leaf.
+This is in contrast to the case where each individual emulator client is a regular member of the group, each with its own leaf.

+Depending on the application, the use of virtual clients can have different effects.
+However, in all cases, virtual client emulation introduces a small amount of overhead for the emulator clients and certain limitations (see
+{{limitations}}).

+## Virtual clients for performance

+If a group of emulator clients emulate a virtual client in more than one group, the overhead caused by the emulation process can be outweighed by two performance benefits.

+On the one hand, the use of virtual clients makes the higher-level groups (in which the virtual client is a member) smaller.
+Instead of one leaf for each emulator client, it only has a single leaf for the virtual client.
+As the complexity of most MLS operations depends on the number of group members, this increases performance for all members of that group.

+At the same time, the virtual client emulation process (see
+{{client-emulation}}) allows emulator clients to carry the benefit of a single operation in the emulation group to all virtual clients emulated in that group.

+## Hidden subgroups

+Virtual clients can be used to hide the emulator clients from other members of higher-level groups.
+For example, removing group members of the emulator group will only be visible in the higher-level group as a regular group update.
+Similarly, when an emulator client wants to send a message in a higher-level group, recipients will see the virtual client as the sender and won't be able to discern which emulator client sent the message, or indeed the fact that the sender is a virtual client at all.

+Hiding emulator clients behind their virtual client(s) can, for example, hide the number of devices a human user has, or which device the user is sending messages from.

+As hiding of emulator clients by design obfuscates the membership in higher-level groups, it also means that other higher-level group members can't identify the actual senders and recipients of messages.
+From the point of view of other group members, the "end" of the end-to-end encryption and authentication provided by MLS ends with the virtual client.
+The relevance of this fact largely depends on the security goals of the application and the design of the authentication service.

+If the virtual is used to hide the emulator clients, the delivery service and other higher-level group members also lose the ability to enforce policies to evict stale clients.
+For example, an emulator client could become stale (i.e. inactive), while another keeps sending updates.
+From the point of view of the higher-level group, the virtual client would remain active.

+## Transparent subgroups

+TODO: The following text assumes that we have some mechanism of adding one or more additional signatures to MLS messages.

+While applications can choose to use virtual clients to hide the corresponding emulator clients, they don't have to.
+When using the virtual client to send messages, the sending emulator client can provide an addition signature using either its leaf credential in the emulation group, or another AS-provided credential that allows higher-level group members to authenticate the message.

+# Limitations

 # Client emulation